 This is a easy bake, great for a beginner and the loaf will last a week if kept wrapped in cling film.
 You can also freeze the loaf to consume at a later date.

-After the All-Bran has absorb the milk add the flour and baking power
+After the All-Bran has absorb the milk add chopped nuts (if making the specail version) the flour and baking power

 Pre-heat your oven to 190c / 375f / gas mark 5 Fan assisted 170c

 Bake in the oven for 1 ¼ hours then remove the foil and bake for a further 5 minutes